Ewan88/Ewan88/README.md

 - 🔭 I’m currently working on my developer portfolio
 - 🌱 I’m currently learning Rust Bevy
 - 👯 I’m looking to collaborate on web development and/or game development
+- ⚡ Fun fact: the goat in my profile picture is an Iberian Ibex

 ## My Skills